Informo/specs/content/trust-management/trust-authority.md

 Where:

 <!--
-   The definition of `localisedString` here is the same as in source.md.
-   People changing it might want to also change it there (or remove this warning).
+   The definitions of `localisedString` and `keys` here are the same as in trust-authority.md.
+People changing either (or both) might want to also change it there (or remove this warning).
 -->
 * `localisedString` is a map associating a [RFC 5646](https://tools.ietf.org/html/rfc5646)-compliant language (and variant) identifier to a localisation of the string in the language the identifier refers to.
+* `keys` is a map associating a public key to the algorithm used in order to generate a signature with this key.
 * `trustedEntities` is a map using the following structure:

 | Parameter           | Type             | Req. | Description                     |